cmusatyalab/elijah-cloudlet/README.md

 --------------

 1. Creating new ``base vm``.
-* You will first create ``base vm``, which will be a template for rest of overlay VMs.
+* You will first create ``base vm`` from a regular VM disk image.
+  This ``base vm`` will be a template VM for overlay VMs.
   To create ``base vm``, you need regular VM disk image as a raw format.
    ::
    cd ./bin
    ./cloudlet base /path/to/vm.image
-* When you close VNC connetion, it will automatically create memory snapshot and relevant information for ``base vm``
+* This will launch remote connection(VNC) to guest OS and cloudlet module will automatically start creating ``base vm`` when you close VNC window.

 2. Creating new ``overlay vm`` from ``base vm``.
-* Now you can create your customized VM based onpon ``base vm`` You can modify VM with VNC connection and close it when you're ready.
+* Now you can create your customized VM based on top of ``base vm``
    ::
    cd ./bin
    ./cloudlet overlay /path/to/vm.image

+* This will launch VNC again and we can install and start your custom server , which will finally be your overlay.
+For example, you can install your own face recognition server if you want make an overlay VM for face recognition server.

 * Again, it will create ``overlay`` vm at the same directory where ``base vm`` exist.

 * You will keep only 1) overlay_blob file and 2) overlay-meta file as your ``overlay vm``